 When you have real search results, paste the abstracts in.
 This eliminates hallucination risk entirely for the material Claude is working with:

-on graft survival outcomes, note methodological differences, and highlight
+findings on graft survival outcomes, note methodological differences, and

 [PASTE ABSTRACTS HERE]